Easy Baked Spaghetti

 Instructions

-• Place the uncooked spaghetti in a 9 x 13-inch baking dish.
+• Preheat the oven to 375˚F. Place the uncooked spaghetti in a 9 x 13-inch baking dish.
 Add the olive oil, garlic, onions, Italian seasoning and salt.
-Uses your hands to gently toss and evenly distribute the ingredients.
+Use your hands to gently toss and evenly distribute the ingredients.

-• Remove from the oven, garnish with fresh basil and parmesan cheese and serve
+• Remove from the oven, garnish with fresh basil and parmesan cheese and serve.

 Notes